BetterBond Heat Lock Frequently Asked Questions

 the panel is ready to be heated.

-Ripples can be caused by an inadequate amount of adhesive on the veneer and substrate.
-To avoid this, it is highly recommended that an inexpensive, dedicated glue roller is used to apply the adhesive.
-To fix the ripples, you cut a fine slit into the rippled parts and injecting a bit of Heat Lock inside.
-Allow it to set up for several minutes and then iron down the wrinkles.
+To fix a problem area, cut a fine slit into the bubble and inject a bit of Heat Lock inside.
+Allow it to set up for several minutes and then iron down the imperfection.

 Can I use the Heat Lock glue in a heated dry press?